tavignesh/asteroid-music/README.md

-A discord music bot named Asteroid.
+A discord music bot named Asteroid made based on the discord.py library.